5cript/wiki-markup/README.md

-# wikimd
+# wikimu
-A very basic converter for wiki markdown into datastructures.
+A very basic converter for wiki markup into datastructures.